Alfred Stieglitz: The Steerage, 291 and modern art (1907–1916)

 In the late spring of 1907, Stieglitz collaborated on a series of photographic experiments with his friend Clarence H. White.
 They took several dozen photographs of two clothed and nude models and printed a selection using unusual techniques, including toning, waxing and drawing on platinum prints.
 According to Stieglitz, it overcame "the impossibility of the camera to do certain things."

 He made less than $400 for the year due to declining Camera Work subscriptions and the gallery's low profit margin.
-For years, Emmy had maintained an extravagant lifestyle that included a full-time governess for Kitty and expensive European vacations.
-In spite of her father's concerns about his growing financial problems, the Stieglitz family and their governess once again sailed across the Atlantic.

 While on his way to Europe, Stieglitz took what is recognized not only as his signature image but also as one of the most important photographs of the 20th century.
-Aiming his camera at the lower class passengers in the bow of the ship, he captured a scene he titled The Steerage.
-He did not publish or exhibit it for four years.

-While in Europe, Stieglitz saw the first commercial demonstration of the Autochrome Lumière color photography process, and soon he was experimenting with it in Paris with Steichen, Frank Eugene and Alvin Langdon Coburn.
-He took three of Steichen's Autochromes with him to Munich in order to have four-color reproductions made for insertion into a future issue of Camera Work.

-He was asked to resign from the Camera Club, but due to protests by other members he was reinstated as a life member.
-Just after he presented a groundbreaking show of Auguste Rodin's drawings, his financial problems forced him to close the Little Galleries for a brief period, until February 1908, when it was reopened under the new name "291".

 Stieglitz deliberately interspersed exhibitions of what he knew would be controversial art, such as Rodin's sexually explicit drawings, with what Steichen called "understandable art", and with photographs.
 The intention was to "set up a dialogue that would enable 291 visitors to see, discuss and ponder the differences and similarities between artists of all ranks and types: between painters, draftsmen, sculptors and photographers; between European and American artists; between older or more established figures and younger, newer practitioners."
 During this same period the National Arts Club mounted a "Special Exhibition of Contemporary Art" that included photographs by Stieglitz, Steichen, Käsebier and White along with paintings by Mary Cassatt, William Glackens, Robert Henri, James McNeill Whistler and others.
 This is thought to have been the first major show in the U.S. in which photographers were given equal ranking with painters.

 For most of 1908 and 1909, Stieglitz spent his time creating shows at 291 and publishing Camera Work.
 There were no photographs taken during this period that appear in the definitive catalog of his work, Alfred Stieglitz: The Key Set.